 Down also is the coziest and most comfortable type of insulation.
 This is why you’ll find it in expensive down comforters, warm winter jackets, and high-end sleeping bags.
 The high loft of down makes it lightweight and super soft, and synthetics tend to feel more like a sheet of insulation than puffy clusters.

 Where down lags behind synthetic insulation is its ability to insulate when wet.
 When exposed to moisture, down clusters tend to soak up water and don’t insulate nearly as well, which can be a real issue if you are depending on it for warmth.
-Accordingly, many down products these days use a DWR (Durable Water Repellent) treatment on the shell fabric and even treat the down itself to help it resist water (more on that below).
-And when heading into the backcountry, we always use waterproof compression sacks for our sleeping bags and jackets to ensure that they stay dry.
-In truly wet conditions or when weight isn’t an issue, synthetic insulation has its advantages.
+Accordingly, many modern down products use a durable water repellent (DWR) treatment on the shell fabric and even treat the down itself to help it resist water (more on that below).
+And when heading into the backcountry, we always use waterproof compression sacks and bring along a dedicated rain jacket or hardshell to ensure that our down products stay dry.
+In other words, in truly wet conditions or when weight isn’t an issue, synthetic insulation has its advantages.
 For a deeper dive into this topic, see our article on down vs. synthetic insulation.

 We know that down loses its ability to insulate when wet, but there are a number of ways that manufactures combat this.
-First, many down jackets and sleeping bags have a DWR finish on the outside so that water beads off instead of soaking in.
-This can be effective in light to moderate perception but DWR won’t protect your down during any kind of heavy perception or exposure.
+As we mentioned above, many down jackets and sleeping bags have a DWR finish on the outside so that water beads off instead of soaking in.
+This can be effective in light to moderate precipitation, but DWR won’t protect your down during any kind of heavy rainfall or prolonged exposure.

 6. The Tough Ethical Questions

 The ethics of down are an increasingly touchy subject and one that manufacturers certainly have an ear to.
 It starts with the notion that down always should be harvested from the bird after it has been slaughtered for food or gathered after it has fallen naturally.
-Live plucking (exactly as it sounds) is a highly frowned upon and cruel practice that many companies actively are fighting against.
+Live plucking (exactly as it sounds) is a highly frowned-upon and cruel practice that many companies actively are fighting against.
 It is a reality that live plucking still exists, which allows for the down of the goose or duck to be harvested multiple times.
-A large percentage of down comes from China, and oversight has increased significantly but still is far from perfect.
+Oversight has increased significantly but still is far from perfect.

 The Responsible Down Standard (RDS) has emerged as universal criteria for whether or not down is ethically sourced.
-This is a very positive step in the right direction and a large number of brands are using down that meets this standard (Mountain Hardwear, Black Diamond, Feathered Friends, Outdoor Research, and L.L.
-Bean just to name a few).
-Patagonia has created its own criteria called Traceable Down, which has been praised for achieving the “highest tier” of animal welfare.
+This is a step in the right direction and a large number of brands are using down that meets this standard (Mountain Hardwear, Black Diamond, Feathered Friends, Outdoor Research, and L.L.
+Bean, just to name a few).
+Patagonia has created its own criteria called the Advanced Global Traceable Down Standard, which has been praised for achieving the “highest tier” of animal welfare.

 We read a lot of articles while researching for this one, including from leading animal-welfare organization PETA.
 As fellow outdoor enthusiasts, we enjoy down products and depend on their warmth, but it’s imperative that animal cruelty such as live plucking ceases to exist.
 We praise the companies that hold themselves to the highest possible ethical standards in down products and support continued and increasing oversight.